Elon Musk says he would lift Twitter ban on Trump

 "If they say something that is illegal or otherwise just destructive to the world, then there should be a perhaps a timeout, a temporary suspension, or that particular tweet should be made invisible or have very limited attraction."

-Musk was adamant, though, that he feels permanent bans are a "morally bad decision" that undermine trust in Twitter as an online town square where everyone cane be heard.
+Musk maintained that permanent bans undermine trust in Twitter as an online town square where everyone can be heard.

 Ad boycott?